A charming modern suburban home with a stone facade and a neatly maintained lawn.

 Condo ownership typically means you own the interior living space while the association owns and maintains common areas and building exteriors.
 Responsibilities can vary by community (sometimes roofs/windows are association-managed; sometimes shared with restrictions).
 Comparing fees requires clarity on inclusions, reserve strength, and planned capital work. association-managed; sometimes shared with restrictions).
 Comparing fees requires clarity on what’s included, reserve strength, and any planned capital work.

-The City of Fairfax is not immediately adjacent to major military installations, but its central location can support commutes to government, defense-contractor, university, and regional employment corridors.
-For buyers who work in public-sector, contractor, or education-related roles, that connectivity can be a meaningful part of the city’s appeal.
+The City of Fairfax is not immediately adjacent to a major military installation, but its central Northern Virginia location can support commutes to government, defense-contractor, university, healthcare, and regional employment corridors.
+For buyers who work in public-sector, contractor, military-affiliated, or education-related roles, that connectivity can be a meaningful part of the city’s appeal.

 Points of Interest & Lifestyle Anchors